 There’s a strong argument for stating that most of these tokens will never amount to anything

-But the very existence of tokens does pre-suppose an interesting assumption: the future economy will incorporate a range of services and products that will only be rendered accessible to those who hold these tokens.
+But the very existence of tokens does pre-suppose an interesting assumption: a future economy which will incorporate a range of services and products that will only be rendered accessible to those who hold these tokens.
 It is effectively the same thing as saying that many companies of the future will be offering products and services which need to be paid for in their own currencies.

 The Original Tech Bubble

-To answer that question, it is never a bad idea to consult with history.
+To answer that, it is never a bad idea to consult with history.
 And it looks like we may not have to go back too far in time to find a comparable example: the Internet tech bubble of the early noughties.

 It has to be remembered that the Internet was still a largely unfamiliar thing, even among populations of the developed economies as late as the late nineties.
-Google was still not a household name, and even email was still a relatively recent development.
+Google had still not acquired a household name, and even online email was something of a novelty for most.

-There was, however, a minority of players who had gauged that the Internet was indeed a revolutionary thing.
-As a result, hundreds of tech start-ups emerged from nowhere, IPO’ing to market with market caps that were the reflection of something other than the sound underlying fundamentals.
-Many of these simply never generated any revenue in the first place.
+There was, however, a relative minority who had gauged that the Internet was the next big thing.
+As a result, hundreds of tech start-ups emerged from nowhere, IPO’ing to market with market caps that were the reflection of something other than sound underlying fundamentals.
+Many of these simply never generated any revenue.

-That bubble peaked on March 10, 2000 when the so-called dot.com craze resulted in the NASDAQ Composite stock market index reaching its highest ever value of 5,048.62 points.
-From then on, however, things went downhill – with a number of internet companies declaring bankruptcy over the following weeks, setting the snowball rolling for the oncoming economic chaos which followed.
+That bubble peaked on March 10, 2000 when the so-called dot.com frenzy resulted in the NASDAQ Composite stock market beginning its descent from an all-time high of 5,048.62 points.
+Companies began to line up as they waited in turn to file for bankruptcy and set the snowball rolling for the oncoming economic chaos which followed.

 Of course, there were some macro-economic factors at play – a Japanese recession and 9-11 were important, contributing factors but they compounded the crash as opposed to creating it.
-The fundamental problem was that a craze had been set in motion in which stocks gained value simply because of that label and certainly for no reason that related to any underlying fundamentals of the companies involved – because there simply were no underlying fundamentals most of the time.
+The fundamental problem was that a craze had been sparked in which Internet-labelled stocks gained value simply because of that label and certainly for no reason that related to any underlying fundamentals of the companies involved – because there simply were no underlying fundamentals most of the time.

 Telephone and Internet Analogy

 We are witnessing, of course, the same phenomenon today with cryptocurrencies and ICOs.
-But none of this, however, negates the legitimacy of blockchain technology (and its implications) in the same way that the bankruptcy of Pets.com could not undermine the legitimacy of the Internet as a concept back in 2000.
+But none of this, however, negates the legitimacy of blockchain technology nor its implications in the same way that the cease and desist of Pets.com did not undermine the legitimacy of the Internet as a concept back in 2000.

 If the historic comparison does apply here, then what this likely means is that there is an impending token economy – but one which will likely be consolidated through a small number of successful market actors dominating large chunks of the services and products that will eventually be tokenised.

-It is also likely that fiat technology will be API’ed with crypto/blockchain tech so that this all remains transparent for the user.
-So the token economy is coming, but it will likely be invisible.
+There is also a chance that traditional fiat currencies will be layered on top of these crypto/blockchain currencies so that this all remains transparent for the user.
+So the token economy is coming, but it might just be invisible to the layman.